OSGeo/gdal/doc/source/drivers/vector/miramon.rst

 -  .. oo:: iMultiRecord
       :choices: 1, 2, ..., Last, JSON

-      In case of type List fields type, if output driver can not support them, user can select which one wants to keep: *Height=1* for first, *Height=2* for second, etc and *Height=last* for the last element of the list.
+      In case of fields of type List, if output driver can not support them, user can select which one wants to keep: *Height=1* for first, *Height=2* for second, etc and *Height=last* for the last element of the list.
       *Height=JSON* option converts the list in a single value in JSON format.
-      If not specified all elements of the list will be translated.
+      If not specified, all elements of the list will be translated by default.

 -  .. oo:: MemoryRatio
       :choices: 0.5, 1, 2, ...
       :default: 1

       It is a ratio used to enhance certain aspects of memory.
-      In some memory allocations a block of 256 or 512 bytes is used.
+      In some memory allocations a block of either 256 or 512 bytes is used.
       This parameter can be adjusted to achieve nMemoryRatio*256 or nMemoryRatio*512.
       For example, nMemoryRatio=2 in powerful computers and